The critical layer in quadratic flow boundary layers over acoustic linings: Conclusions

 There are a number of possible avenues for further investigation following on from this work.
 One of practical importance concerns whether the hydrodynamic surface wave $k^+$ can be accurately predicted using a surface wave dispersion relation~\citep[e.g.][]{brambley2013surface}, especially when the $k^+$ pole is located behind the critical layer branch cut; our experience in this work has been that it cannot, at least with the simplified surface wave dispersion relations that assume a thin boundary layer with a linear flow profile, although more complicated surface wave dispersion relations may prove more accurate.
 Another possibility for further investigation is to consider parameters on the stability boundary when the $k^+$ pole is neutrally stable.
 In this case, the $k^+$ pole is exactly located on the critical layer branch cut, and there would also exist a value of $r_0$ for which the non-modal $k_0$ pole and the $k^+$ pole overlap; this case has been explicitly excluded here.
-While this may seem a rather contrived case, a distributed sound source would correspond to an integral of source strength over all values of $r_0$, and so $k_0$ and $k^+$ coinciding could be expected to occur for any parameters for leading to exact neutral stability.
+While this may seem a rather contrived case, a distributed sound source would correspond to an integral of source strength over all values of $r_0$, and so $k_0$ and $k^+$ coinciding could be expected to occur for any parameters leading to exact neutral stability.
+One could also extend this problem to a non-constant mean density and sound speed making use of equation \eqref{PridmoreBrownFull}.
+For a given mean density profile $\rho_0(r)$ and sound speed profile $c_0(r)$, one could still construct a solution to the resulting Pridmore-Brown equation, taking careful notice of the potentially complex roots of $c_0(r)$.
+It would be possible to construct a solution using the Frobenius series solutions still so long as these are not double roots or of higher order, and $\frac{\rho_0^\prime(r)}{\rho(r)}$ has at most regular singularities in the complex r plane.
+Except in the case where these singularities occur at $r=r_c^+$ then the critical layer branch cut will still occur in identical form to that seen in our work, although the resulting scaling in the various limits seen above may vary.
+When retrieving these, the work given here would provide a suitable outline for the approach to be taken.
 Finally, the critical layer may be regularized by considering either viscosity or weak nonlinearity, and it would be interesting to investigate how the results presented here are recovered in the inviscid or small-amplitude limits.
 In particular, for viscous thin boundary layers, the critical layer is recovered as a caustic in the high-frequency limit~\citep{brambley2011acoustic}.